Unity-Technologies/ml-agents/com.unity.ml-agents/Documentation~/com.unity.ml-agents.md

 - Define Agents: entities, or characters, whose behavior will be learned.
 Agents are entities that generate observations (through sensors), take actions, and receive rewards from the environment.
-- Define Behaviors: entities that specifiy how an agent should act.
+- Define Behaviors: entities that specify how an agent should act.
 Multiple agents can share the same Behavior and a scene may have multiple Behaviors.
 - Record demonstrations of an agent within the Editor.
 You can use demonstrations to help train a behavior for that agent.